America's nonreligious are a growing, diverse phenomenon. They really don't like organized religion - KTVZ

 But nones said in interviews they were happy to leave religion behind, particularly in toxic situations, and find community elsewhere.

+Jones agreed that church connections can have benefits — but not for him.

+“When you need references and you need other things, those people are there to support you,” he said.
+“But again, what are you willing to sacrifice of your own beliefs to develop that kind of relationship?”

-Marjorie Logman, 75, of Aurora, Illinois, now finds community among other residents in her multigenerational apartment complex, and in her advocacy for nursing home residents.
+Marjorie Logman, 75, of Aurora, Illinois, now finds community among other residents in her multigenerational apartment complex.
 She doesn’t miss the evangelical circles she was long active in.

+“The farther away I get, the freer I feel,” she said, criticizing churches for prioritizing money over caring for people.
+She recalled seeing church leaders tell people with depression their problem was sin or demonic possession — piling guilt upon unaddressed mental illness.

+When she was recovering from an injury at a nursing home in 2010, Logman said, her husband was home by himself in despair and died before she could return home.
+She said her pastor refused to visit him because he hadn’t been involved in church.

 AP journalists Linley Sanders, Emily Swanson and Jessie Wardarski contributed.